Parent guide

 Keep a mistake log

-A short list of recurring mistake patterns, reviewed weekly.
-It turns vague carelessness into a specific watchlist.
+A short list of recurring mistake patterns, reviewed before each paper.
+It turns "careless" into a named watchlist the student can actually act on.

 Related reading